Tamara Rojo

 Tamara Rojo CBE (born 17 May 1974) is a Spanish ballet dancer.
-She is the English National Ballet's artistic director (2012–2022) and a lead principal dancer with the company.
+She was the English National Ballet's artistic director and a lead principal dancer with the company between 2012 and 2022.
 She was previously a principal dancer with The Royal Ballet.
-She will become the artistic director of San Francisco Ballet in late 2022.
+She became the artistic director of San Francisco Ballet in late 2022.

 Early life and training

 Rojo was born in Montreal, Quebec, Canada, to Spanish parents who returned with her to Spain when she was 4 months old.
 At the age of 5 she began dance classes in Madrid and became a full-time student age 11 at Madrid's Royal Professional Conservatory of Dance, Mariemma studying with Víctor Ullate and Karemia Moreno.

 Though her parents were pleased at her developing balletic talent, they insisted Rojo also complete an academic education through evening classes she could attend after studio rehearsals.
 Having graduated from the Conservatory at 16, she completed her secondary studies over the next two years.
 She went on to complete further degrees including a bachelor of dance, master of scenic arts and a PhD in performing arts, becoming DA magna cum laude in 2016 from King Juan Carlos University.